uclaacm/hackschool-f18/session-5-frontend-react/README.md

 ```

 However, on your Facebook feed, there are always multiple posts.
 They all inherit a similar structure.
-There is a user name, user profile picture, time of posting, `like`, `comment", and "share" buttons, etc.
+There is a user name, user profile picture, time of posting, "like", "comment", and "share" buttons, etc.

 To code out multiple posts, we would have to copy and paste.
 There is repeated code.
 We don't like that.